-So how do things add up?
-Is there a clear favorite between the Fujifilm X100 and the Nikon D3400?
+So what conclusions can be drawn?
+Which of the two cameras – the Fujifilm X100 or the Nikon D3400 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- Ready to shoot: Comes with a build-in lens, while the D3400 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the D3400 requires a separate lens.

 - More compact: Is smaller (126x75mm vs 124x98mm) and thus needs less room in the bag.